-Read this fascinating interview that discusses the famous “Dementiavile,”or De Hogeweyk, run by the Hogewey organization—a pioneering dementia and Alzheimer’s care village—that began 20 years ago and has increased quality of life for dementia sufferers by allowing them to do the “same things they loved before their illness took hold.”
+A Place for Mom sat down to discuss the famous Dementiaville or De Hogeweyk — a pioneering dementia and Alzheimer’s care village, that began 20 years ago with the Hogewey organization — with Eloy Van Hal, a facility manager with De Hogeweyk.
+We discuss how Dementiaville has increased the quality of life for dementia sufferers by allowing them to do the “same things they loved before their illness took hold.”

 An Interview With Eloy Van Hal of “Dementiaville”

 Eloy Van Hal, a Facility Manager for the Vivium Care Group, the parent company of several senior care facilities, including De Hogeweyk, spoke with us about the iconic “Dementiaville.”
 Van Hal’s experience with one of the most famous memory care communities is fascinating, to say the least.

 According to Van Hal, the idea for the small scale living environment, with only a small number of residents living per home, came from Yvonne Van Amerongen (who is now in charge of Quality and Innovation); Jannette Spiering (who is the current Director and former Facility Manager); and the former Director — who wanted more for seniors than an institutional, white-walled environment filled with medication.
 Van Amerongen and her colleagues envisioned a more humane, engaging dementia care community where residents could experience life as they once had — making their own choices, performing everyday routine tasks as well as socializing with people who share similar interests, despite their disease.

 “They wanted to make it a place where you want to be.
 Their vision and heart were in the right place,” noted Van Hal.